TheFixerDevelopment/ServerSelectorUI/README.md

 ### NOTE
-## This plugin is now stabled again!
+## This plugin is now fully stabled again!
 Currently, we have no plans to add major updates into this plugin.
 If you find any issues regarding this branch, please open an issue.